JefClaes/blog/content/post/2011-09-21-comfortably-numb.md

 slug = "2011-09-21-comfortably-numb"
 published = 2011-09-21T20:51:00+02:00
 author = "Jef Claes"
-tags = [ "General",]
+tags = [ "opinion",]
+url = "2011/09/comfortably-numb.html"
 +++
 Something that can bother me tremendously is being surrounded by people who are in a constant state of being [comfortably numb](http://www.youtube.com/watch?v=0wtiNzci1Wc).
 People who don't welcome change, try to scare away new concepts and are just too much at home in their comfort zone.
 Some are perfectly happy filling their days keeping up appearances of being busy.
 They don't care about